Aviva Stadium

-Aviva Stadium (also known as Lansdowne Road) is a sports stadium located in Dublin, Republic of Ireland, with a capacity for 51,711 spectators (all seated).
+Aviva Stadium, formerly Lansdowne Road (Bóthar Lansdún, [ˈbˠoːhəɾˠ ˈl̪ˠan̪ˠsˠd̪ˠuːnˠ]) and also known as the Dublin Arena (during UEFA competitions), is a sports stadium located in Dublin, Ireland.
+It has a capacity of 51,711 (all seated).
 It is built on the site of the former Lansdowne Road Stadium, which was demolished in 2007, and replaced it as home to its chief tenants: the Irish rugby union team and the Republic of Ireland football team.
 The decision to redevelop the stadium came after plans for both Stadium Ireland and Eircom Park fell through.
-Aviva Group Ireland signed a 10-year deal for the naming rights in 2009.
+Aviva Group Ireland signed a 10-year deal for the naming rights in 2009, and subsequently extended the arrangement in 2018 and 2025.
+The deal signed in 2025 runs until 2030.

 The stadium, located beside Lansdowne Road railway station, officially opened on 14 May 2010.
-The stadium is Ireland's first, and only, UEFA Category 4 Stadium and in 2011, it hosted the Europa League final.
-It also hosted the inaugural Nations Cup, as well as the regular home fixtures of the national rugby team, national football team and some home fixtures for Leinster Rugby from August 2010 onwards.
+The stadium was Ireland's first UEFA Category 4 Stadium, and hosted the 2011 and the 2024 UEFA Europa League finals.
+It also hosted the 2011 Nations Cup, as well as the regular home fixtures of the national rugby team, national football team and some home fixtures for Leinster Rugby and Lansdowne Football Club from 2010 onwards.

 Unlike its predecessor, which was solely owned by the Irish Rugby Football Union (IRFU), the current stadium is controlled by the IRFU and the Football Association of Ireland (FAI) through a 50:50 joint venture known as the Lansdowne Road Stadium Development Company (LRSDC).
 The joint venture has a 60-year lease on the stadium; on expiry the stadium will return to the exclusive ownership of the IRFU.

 History

-The stadium was officially opened on 14 May 2010 by then Taoiseach (Irish prime minister) Brian Cowen.
+The stadium was officially opened on 14 May 2010 by then Taoiseach Brian Cowen.
 In 2011, the stadium won a British Construction Industry Award.

 During the COVID-19 pandemic, the Irish Army (operating under Operation Fortitude) used the stadium for testing from 14 May onwards, following the handover from the Naval Service (which had been conducting tests under Operation Fortitude at Sir John Rogerson's Quay until that time).